myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-12T14:34:36.842Z
+>
+> This is because the official app does not yet have a functioning hashtag link.
+If the official app implements the hashtag link, hashtags created with deck.blue will work with the official app :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-12T08:54:58.521Z
 >
 > We have no plans to implement this, but it's an interesting idea!
 In my personal opinion, it would be nice to have the ability to copy lists